lobeserge/ProductCatalog/README.txt

 2)import the tables into the database created in 1 above, the tables are found in the productcatalog-db folder

-3)After , run your project in eclipse.
+3)After , run your project in eclipse as a maven build. -->tomcat7:run

 4)sample data has already been added to the table in the database (you could add more data) -